immutable/ts-immutable-sdk/README.md

 ### API keys and Client App Id

-API keys and Client App ID are used to authenticate and tracking usage respectively per partner/project/environment.
+API keys and Client App ID are used to authenticate and track usage respectively per partner/project/environment.

 Once created from hub, they can be optionally passed into base config as followed: